davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   of an interrupt handler:

   use_shadow_register_set
-    ``use_shadow_register_set`` function attribute, MIPS
-    Assume that the handler uses a shadow register set, instead of the main general-purpose registers.
+    ``use_shadow_register_set`` function attribute, MIPSAssume that the handler uses a shadow register set, instead of the main general-purpose registers.

   keep_interrupts_masked
-    ``keep_interrupts_masked`` function attribute, MIPS
-    Keep interrupts masked for the whole function.
+    ``keep_interrupts_masked`` function attribute, MIPSKeep interrupts masked for the whole function.
 Without this attribute, GCC tries to reenable interrupts for as much of the function as it can.

   use_debug_exception_return
-    ``use_debug_exception_return`` function attribute, MIPS
-    Return using the ``deret`` instruction.
+    ``use_debug_exception_return`` function attribute, MIPSReturn using the ``deret`` instruction.
 Interrupt handlers that don't have this attribute return using ``eret`` instead.

     You can use any combination of these attributes, as shown below:

   .. code-block:: c++